aembke/fred.rs/tests/README.md

 ## Installation

 The [environ](environ) file will bootstrap the local environment with all the environment variables and system settings necessary to run the tests.
 It will prompt the caller for certain system-wide modifications if necessary.
-The `/etc/hosts` modifications are only necessary if you wish to manually run the tests outside the docker network.
+The `/etc/hosts` modifications are only necessary if you wish to manually run the TLS tests outside the docker network.

 In order to run the testing scripts the following must be installed: